comeara/pillar/README.md

 Migration
 : A single change to a data store.
 Migrations have a description and a time stamp indicating the time at which it was authored.
 Migrations are applied in ascending order and reversed in descending order.

+### Command Line

+Here's the short version:

+  1. Write migrations, place them in conf/pillar/myapp/migrations.
+  1. Add pillar settings to conf/application.conf.
+  1. % pillar initialize myapp
+  1. % pillar migrate myapp

 #### Migration Files

 Migration files contain metadata about the migration, a [CQL][cql] statement used to apply the migration and, optionally, a [CQL][cql] statement used to reverse the migration.
+Each file describes one migration.
+You probably want to name your files according to time stamp and description, 1370028263_creates_views_table.cql, for example.
+Pillar reads and parses all files in the migrations directory, regardless of file name.

 [cql]:http://cassandra.apache.org/doc/cql3/CQL.html